Google’s search results are your real estate profile

 Put yourself in a prospective client’s shoes.
 No matter where they found you (from a referral, open house, online ad, property search, etc.), they’ll probably Google you before working with you.
 I know I would.

 When someone Googles you, do you appear in the top 3 to 5 search results?
 Are those results coming from influential sites?
 Does your branding shine through?
-Or are you invisible, mixed up with similar names, or mish-mashed with different companies?
+Or are you invisible, or mixed up with similar names or showing up as belonging to an old company?
 Think of your search results page as the first page of your resume.
 You want to own that page!
-You’re not “somebody” if you’re not at the top of search results for your own name.

 - When they click deeper, where do they go?
 Your bio page?
 Testimonials?
 Some random location that doesn’t make sense?